ChaochihL/Utilities/README.md

 # Utilities

-This repository is a collection of generalized scripts that perform various small tasks.
+This repository is a collection of miscellaneous scripts that perform various small tasks.

-===
+---

 ### Contains the following scripts: